fpmi-tp2024/tpmp-rvn-lab5-the_musical_prodigy/docs/Functional-Requirements.md

 - Postconditions: All performers' revenue and CD sales information is displayed.
 6. Add CD
 - Actor: Store Administrator
-- Description: The store administratoradds a new CD to the inventory.
+- Description: The store administrator adds a new CD to the inventory.
 - Preconditions: The administrator is logged into the system and has the necessary CD details.
 - Postconditions: The new CD is added to the inventory.
 7. Get CD sales report
-- Actor: Store Administrator or a cutomer
+- Actor: Store Administrator or a customer
 - Description: The store administrator or a customer queries the sales report by the CD's code number and time period.
 - Preconditions: The administrator/customer is logged into the system.
 - Postconditions: The CD's sales report is displayed.